hilaricons/hilaricons/README.md

 - we have facedev now too
 - and also gary the cat

+the v1 range is: U+F7676<=>U+7696 (inclusive)

+we have over 30 iconerys in v1! yippej!

+i am planning to continue making more hilaricons sooner.

 we hope that you can use hilaricons within ur next projectery.

 ## build